Eagle Lake RV Resort

 We do not get ANY outside funding whatsoever.
 No agencies, clubs, government, foundations, give money to the campground.
 None, Zero.
 Everything we need to run Eagle Lake RV Resort must be generated by us.
 We are a completely independent camping facility, run in a business-like way, generating funds to cover expenses.
 Our goal is to have a beautiful, tranquil park, staffed by happy and well-trained workers.

-As soon as there is a company that can get us enough bandwith in our rural location.
+There is not enough bandwith in our rural location to provide campground-wide access to wifi.
 We are approached every year by companies that say they can do it, but then they realize that there simply isn't availability in our sparsely populated location.

 In the meantime, many people have found that their phone provider's "airsticks" work well for their needs and most full-timers and crews that we have had stay with us are now self-sufficient in the internet department.